rmaftei/gnugoparser/README.md

 # gnugoparser
-A text(ascii mode) parser for gnugo application
+A text(ascii mode and gtp mode) parser for gnugo application